How to Plan for a Labor-Free Life

 Enjoy the Labor Day holiday.
 If you make the right investment moves now, one day you can celebrate your freedom from labor.

-Editor’s Note: Nervous about your financial security?
-Consider the advice of my colleague Robert Rapier.
+Editor’s Note: If you’re nervous about your financial security, you’re not alone.
+I suggest you consider the advice of my colleague Jim Fink.
 His methodologies make money, regardless of the market’s ups and downs.

 John Persinos is the editorial director of Investing Daily.